5 reasons to plan a family holiday to France

 Brilliant family attractions

-One of our favourite days out of our 2017 French holiday was Le Grand Defi where children as young as two can enjoy tree top adventures.
+One of our favourite days out during our last French holiday was Le Grand Defi where children as young as two can enjoy tree top adventures.
 There’s also a zip wire over a lake, pony rides and paint balling for older kids.

 Disneyland Paris is a must for all Minnie, Frozen and Toy Story fans.
 We are yet to visit with our girls but I think they are rapidly coming into zone for getting the most out of a magical day in the shadow of Cinderella’s Castle.
 Zena’s Suitcase visited for the 25th anniversary celebrations of Disneyland (I know, when did that milestone creep up on us all??) and had a wonderful day.

 Puy du Fou is France’s second most popular theme park.
-Yet it is somewhere I hadn’t heard of until our visit to the Vendee region this year.
-The spectacle of the recreated viking settlements, alongside live historical reenactments look incredible in this post by The Pigeon Pair and Me.
+Yet it is somewhere I hadn’t heard of until our visit to the Vendee region.
+I’ve since had the chance to visit and WOW!
+The spectacle of the recreated viking settlements, alongside live historical reenactments are incredible.

-If your kids are studying the First World War, which is highly likely on 100th anniversary of the end of the war in 2018, a visit to Utah Beach and the D Day Museum is a must.
-Mini Travellers made a visit on their way to catch a ferry back to England and found it suitable for primary school aged kids as well as older children.
+If your kids are studying the First World War, a visit to Utah Beach and the D Day Museum is a must.
+Mini Travellers went on their way to catch a ferry back to England and found it suitable for primary school aged kids as well as older children.

 A sight that has to be seen to be believed is The Machines de l’île in Nantes.
 These enormous robots and rides have been inspired by the works of Jules Verne and Leonardo da Vinci.
 You can see them for free on the site of the city’s former ship yard.
 Travel Loving Family were wowed by these mechanical marvels this summer.